Most guidance on young people and technology comes from fields that study people but not platforms — which means half the picture is missing.

 Evidence-Based, Practice-Grounded

-Rather than offering one-size-fits-all solutions, Mindful Media bridges evidence and lived experience by translating research into practical, context-specific strategies that communities can sustain over time.
+Mindful Media translates that evidence into practical, context-specific strategies that staff can use, programs can sustain, and communities can build on over time.

 Youth Development, Voice, & Participation

-This work is grounded in Critical Positive Youth Development, recognizing that young people learn, grow, and thrive through connection, agency, and meaningful participation.
+Mindful Media is grounded in Critical Positive Youth Development, which recognizes that young people learn and grow through agency, reflection, and meaningful participation.
+The work builds skills and confidence, not just awareness of risk.

 From Control to Care